"Olly Chalk’s slinky, punchy, propulsive piano adorned the solid rhythmic pulse of Tom Dring’s bass and Gwilym Jones’ drums". READ MORE

 Tom Dring (Bass) - Read More

-The Big Mama Trio came about organically as ‘band trees’ do, but Mama wanted to have a band that ‘got her’, understood what proper swing sounded like.
-Mama wanted musicians that could swing and she meant really swing!.
-She has also ended up being dubbed ‘London’s Queen of Swing’ a badge she wears with pride and honour given her influences; Sarah Vaughan, Ella Fitzgerald, etal.
+The Big Mama Trio came about organically as ‘band trees’ do, but Mama wanted to have a band that ‘got her’, understood what proper jazz swing sounded like.
+Mama wanted musicians that could swing like the clappers and she meant really swing!.

-Aydenne or ‘Mama’ says “ Olly, Tom & Gwilym just make it real for me.
-Jazz is so personal for me that it would be almost impossible to write down what I would nee from a jazz triod, but they manage to deliver it, they manage to deliver jazz at a level it should be played at, sheer quality, no snobbery, just authenticity, feeling and plenty of soulful heart”
+Aydenne or ‘Mama’ says “ Olly, Tom & Gwilym just make jazz so real for me.
+Jazz for me is personal.
+The most important thing about the Big Mama Trio is that each of them has authenticity, passion, and play with love and care.
+The Big Mama Trio manages to deliver jazz at a level it should be played at, with sheer quality, no snobbery, just authenticity, feeling and a depth of soul".

 A little background for you............Aydenne’s nickname actually came from a song she wrote ‘off the top of her head’ called ‘Mama told me’, which she performed at a wedding in Jersey C.I.) with her function band ‘Jazz Culture’.
 Aydenne’s nickname ‘Big Mama’ is not so strange, in African or Black culture ‘Mama’, ‘mummy’ or ‘Auntie’ is a mark of respect for women of a certain age.
 Usually a matriarch or senior member of a community or family, it’s lovely!.
 So, Aydenne being known as 'Big Mama' or just 'Mama is a nickname Aydenne just loves!